Iapb Italia Onlus

 - help and support people living in developing countries, this effort aims to fight disease and prevent blindness.

-The International Agency for the Prevention of Blindness-IAPB Italy was founded in 1977 on the initiative of the Italian Blind Union, the Italian Ophthalmological Society, and the Italian Professional Association of Oculists, followed in 1989.
+The International Agency for the Prevention of Blindness-IAPB Italy was founded in 1977 on the initiative of the Italian Blind Union and the Italian Ophthalmological Society (SOI).

 IAPB Italy was officially recognized by the Italian State by the law n.
 284 (on 28th August 1997) – it is the non-profit private agency in Italy which aims, according to the law, to promote the prevention of blindness, ocular diseases, and the rehabilitation of the people affected by visual impairment.
 The work of IAPB is indispensable not only because visual handicap is increasing at an alarming rate, but also because there is widespread ignorance in the field of ocular disease prevention.